ctg-lund/singleCellWorkflows/README.md

 # CTG singleCellWorkflows
 ## Introduction
 ![Logo](images/singleCellLogo.png "Logo")
 This will act as the starting point for future singleCell nextflow pipelines.
-The thought is to develop each module to work independetly so that they will all we interchangeable in the end.
+The thought is to develop each module to work independetly so that they will all be interchangeable in the end.

 ## Status for workflows
 [![10X scRNASEQ](https://img.shields.io/badge/10X-scRNAseq-brightgreen)](/subworkflows/scrnaseq.nf)